yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 3. Authenticate with a Microsoft account.

-4. Click **Continue** to accept the Terms of Service, Privacy Statement, and Code of Conduct.
+4. Choose **Continue** to accept the Terms of Service, Privacy Statement, and Code of Conduct.

 5. Choose a name for new your project.
 For the purposes of this scenario, we will use "TailspinToys".
 Choose **Private** in the Visibility section so that our project is only visible to those who we specifically grant access.
-Then, click **+ Create project**.
+Then, select **+ Create project**.

     ![In the Create a project to get started window, TailspinToys is highlighted in the Project name box, Private is highlighted in the Visibility box, and Create project is highlighted at the bottom.](images/stepbystep/media/image57.png "Create a project window")